Jennifer Palmer BSc MSc PhD

 - Faculty of Infectious and Tropical Diseases

 In her PhD, Jen combined anthropological and epidemiological methods to understand community disease discourses, patient treatment-seeking and healthcare worker referral practices in the Nimule HAT focus in Magwi County, South Sudan.
 As an extension of this work, she conducted an intervention to train health workers at primary care facilities to recognise syndromic cases for referral.
 These projects were in collaboration with Medical Emergency Relief International (Merlin) and were funded by the Canadian Institutes of Health Research in partnership with the Public Health Agency of Canada as well as the Sir Halley Stewart Trust.
-She is currently interested in developing community-based, low-technology interventions appropriate to a HAT elimination context.

-Jen is currently working on two health systems projects related to eye care.
+Finally, Jen is working on two health systems projects related to eye care.
 One, funded by Sightsavers, is mapping national human resources and service provision in relation to Vision 2020 targets in sub-Saharan Africa.
 The second, funded by CBM, uses ethnographic methods to explore local sustainability practices in eye care governance in the Lake Zone of Tanzania.

 Jen is broadly interested in the implementation of health programmes in conflict-affected and emergency settings and is a member of the Public Health in Humanitarian Crises Group at the school.